Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them

-Salt also enhances aromas by absorbing moisture from the substances they are mixed with, thereby, releasing and lifting odors that are, otherwise, trapped in them.
+Salt also enhances aromas by absorbing moisture from the substances it is mixed with, thereby releasing and lifting odors trapped in them.

 These plant-based salted aromas might give us a glimpse of God's covenant fulfillment by causing our hearts and minds to recall a botanical place where the eternal and the natural physical realm met in Eden.

-The Hebrew word for "pure" in the next instruction means to be unmixed, unalloyed, unpolluted, clear, and clean.
+In the following instruction, the Hebrew word for "pure" means to be unmixed, unalloyed, unpolluted, clear, and clean.

 The third instructive characteristic is that it was to be Holy.
-These combined spices were to have no other purpose than to be made or used in anything other than in the Tabernacle service at the Incense Altar.
+The combined spices were to have no other purpose than the Tabernacle service at the Incense Altar.

-I will wrap up this section with a quote from Samuel Ridout that ties together the combined principles set forth concerning Christ's fulfillment of these images and definitions.
+I will wrap up this section with a quote from Samuel Ridout that ties together the combined principles concerning Christ's fulfillment of these images and definitions.

 "But all was blended together in the power of the Spirit, so that the result was a "perfume, a confection," absolutely sweet and delightful to the infinite God, and tempered together according to the "salt" of the eternal covenant (Lev.2:13), which sets forth the perpetual character of Him of whom all speaks, and the eternal nature of that praise of which He is the theme."

-This particular stone is, interestingly, the only one of two precious stones mentioned in the creation account.
+Interestingly, this particular stone is the only one of two precious stones mentioned in the creation account.
 Much like the botanicals, it takes us back to the garden experience.
 This stone connects with the land of Havilah, where there was also gold.
 And it was the location of the first of four rivers.

 Now a river went out of Eden to water the garden, and from there it parted and became four riverheads.
 The name of the first is Pishon; it is the one which skirts the whole land of Havilah, where there is gold.
 And the gold of that land is good.
 Bdellium and the onyx stone are there.